ak-7/Company-Website/README.md

 # Company Website
-A website for a construction company by the name of Hercules Construction Co.
+A website for a health company by the name of Hercules Medical Co.
 This website has various sections:
 The Home Page
 Board of Directors
 Services Offered